8 Days of Hanukkah Recipes to Celebrate the Holiday Around the Table

 Day 4: Homemade Matzos and Spicy Matzo Ball Soup

-Matzo is a key part of any Hanukkah celebration and at this halfway point of the holiday we are honing in on two great versions.
+Matzo is a key part of any Hanukkah celebration and at this halfway point of the holiday we are homing in on two great versions.
 Our recipe for homemade matzos comes from the owners of Beauty’s Bagel Shop, a haven for traditional Jewish sweet treats and delicious bagels year-round.
 If you make a batch of matzos in the morning, you can eat them with butter and jam on top like toast (a favorite in my household) or save them to grind into meal to use in our second matzo recipe—spicy matzo ball soup.

 This soup gets its spice from Creole seasoning added to the matzo ball mix as well as steamed and chopped peppers added to the broth.
 As the days get cooler (and you get a little bit tired of cooking every day), this comforting soup will come together easily and taste even better as lunch leftovers or with a poached egg dropped inside for breakfast.